-- Law Health and Safety at Work (Jersey) Law, 1989, Article 7 - 29 Designers and manufacturers of machinery should include all equipment and accessories necessary for assuring safety. - 30 In particular instances, machinery will require special tools, accessories, equipment and safety devices made specifically for use with the machine, for example. to make adjustments to machine settings, to change tooling or to inhibit the use of machinery in particular situations (interlocks and guards).
+- Designers and manufacturers of machinery should include all equipment and accessories necessary for assuring safety. - In particular instances, machinery will require special tools, accessories, equipment and safety devices made specifically for use with the machine; for example, to make adjustments to machine settings, to change tooling or to inhibit the use of machinery in particular situations (interlocks and guards).
 Manufacturers should therefore ensure that all such equipment is supplied with machinery so that it can be operated correctly and safely, with the right equipment for the job.